UtahRETC/JavaProgrammer1Class2017/modules/module_06/module_06_slides.md

 -----------------------------------------------------------------------------

-# Git and GitHub can do a lot, but we will learn:
+### Git and GitHub can do a lot, but this is where we'll start:

 - How to save your work in your own computer.
 - How to save your work in your GitHub account.